 In August 2018, the SEC adopted amendments to certain disclosure requirements in Securities Act Release No. 33-10532, Disclosure Update and Simplification.
 The amendments became effective on November 5, 2018 and impact the Company's condensed consolidated financial statements through, among other things, the addition of a requirement to present a statement of stockholders' equity for interim periods.
-As a result of adopting this guidance, the Company is presenting its first interim statement of stockholders' equity in this Form 10-Q for the quarter ending March 31, 2019.
+As a result of adopting this guidance, the Company is presenting its interim statement of stockholders' equity in this Form 10-Q for the quarter and year to date period ending September 30, 2019.
 Additionally, the guidance also simplified certain non-material disclosures in its SEC filings.